-Is starting CrossFit on your list of goals for 2015?
+Is starting CrossFit on your list of goals?
 No?
 Well, it should be!
 Juuuuust kidding…I just say that because I love it so much.
 I love the intensity, the variety, the sense of community and the results I get.
 Over the last few years it’s become my main form of fitness and I’ve seen more improvements in my strength and conditioning than ever before.
 If you’re new to CrossFit, or maybe even new to working out, don’t you worry!
 I reassure you, anyone can do it!

 CrossFit is designed for universal scalability making it the perfect application for any committed individual regardless of experience.
 We’ve used our same routines for elderly individuals with heart disease and cage fighters one month out from televised bouts.
 We scale load and intensity; we don’t change programs.